-- because no one client can demand you do what they say, you are your own boss (as long as you keep clients happy in general)
+- Because no one client can demand you do what they say, you are your own boss.
+Just keep clients happy in general.

 Now, let’s think of this from a music point of view:

-Some musicians think, "If I could just land a deal with Interscope or Warner, I'll be all set!"
+Some musicians think, “If I could just land a deal with Universal or Warner, I’ll be all set!”

 But look at the above lists again.
 It all applies.